alexarje/sensing/book/week1.md

 Music technology is a thriving scientific discipline with numerous annual conferences and related communities: [ICMC](https://www.computermusic.org/), [SMC](https://smcnetwork.org/), [NIME](https://www.nime.org/), [CMMR](https://cmmr2023.sciencesconf.org/), [ICAD](https://icad.org/), [DAFx](https://www.dafx.de/), [ISMIR](https://www.ismir.net/), [AES](https://www.aes.org/), [TENOR](https://tenor-conference.org/), [ICLI](https://www.liveinterfaces.org/).

+For those interested in music technology, the following journals are essential resources for cutting-edge research and developments in the field:

+- **[Computer Music Journal](https://direct.mit.edu/comj)**: Focuses on digital audio, sound synthesis, and computer-assisted composition, providing insights into the intersection of music and technology.

+- **[Journal of the Audio Engineering Society (JAES)](https://www.aes.org/journal/)**: Covers a wide range of topics in audio engineering, including sound recording, processing, and reproduction.

+- **[Organised Sound](https://www.cambridge.org/core/journals/organised-sound)**: Explores the theory and practice of electroacoustic music and sound art, with an emphasis on innovative approaches.

+- **[Journal of New Music Research](https://www.tandfonline.com/toc/nnmr20/current)**: Publishes research on music technology, computational musicology, and the development of new musical tools and systems.

+- **[Leonardo Music Journal](https://www.leonardo.info/leonardo-music-journal)**: Focuses on the creative use of technology in music and sound art, highlighting experimental and interdisciplinary work.

+- **[Frontiers in Digital Humanities: Digital Musicology](https://www.frontiersin.org/journals/digital-humanities/sections/digital-musicology)**: Explores the application of digital tools and methods to music analysis, composition, and performance.

+- **[Transactions of the International Society for Music Information Retrieval (TISMIR)](https://transactions.ismir.net/)**: Publishes open-access research on music information retrieval, covering topics such as audio analysis, machine learning, and music data processing.

 ```{note}